 Truck accidents pose serious risks to those who might be in their proximity.
-Trucks have large blind spots and take longer to stop, making the likelihood of a traffic accident more likely than normal.
+Trucks have large blind spots and take longer to stop, making the likelihood of a traffic accident more higher than normal.
 If you are involved in a truck accident in New Jersey, you deserve to know the legal options available to recover for your injuries.

 Trucking accidents can be caused in a number of ways that impute liability to the truck driver and their employer.
 Fatigue, poor training and maintenance, or negligent driving practices are common culprits in truck accidents.
 When you are injured in a truck accident, having an attorney on your side can be critical in negotiating with the insurance companies and ensuring you receive compensation for your injuries.